 External regulation is the least desirable type of motivation and is typically used to contrast with intrinsic motivation.

 Introjection means taking in the cause of doing something but not fully accepting it.

 An example would be a student who spends lots of time practicing piano for a recital because she believes if she doesn’t play well, others will look down on her.

 This type of regulation is still perceived as controlled because introjected behavior is performed due to internal pressure to

 - reduce guilt or anxiety,

 - maintain self-esteem or feeling of self-worth

-Although the goal of such activity has been accepted as necessary and the intention is internal (psychological) in the sense that it doesn’t require overly external drive, it is still not experienced as fully a part of the self because it is not a “free choice”.
+Although the person has accepted the goal of the activity as necessary, and the intention is internal (psychological), it is still not experienced as a “free choice.”

 Introjected motivation is still not a desired type of motivation because the action is controlled or coerced by internal contingencies rather than being self-directed.

 3. Regulation Through Identification